Acen1991/Amazing-Dijsktra-Maze/README.md

 I invite you to download the file Dijkstra-Maze-Game.jar and try it.

 Steps:
-1/ Load a saved maze or create a new one.
+1/ Load a saved maze or create a new one.//
-2/ Type 'E' (for empty) or 'W' (for wall) to remove or set solid blocks to build the map.
-3/ Select a square by clicking on it to get the job done !
-4/ Once the map is ready, you should define a start/end square by typing 'D'/'A', then click on the empty squares targeted.
+2/ Type 'E' (for empty) or 'W' (for wall) to remove or set solid blocks to build the map.// 3/ Select a square by clicking on it to get the job done !// 4/ Once the map is ready, you should define a start/end square by typing 'D'/'A', then click on the empty squares targeted.
 5/ You can also save your map thank to the "save" button.